+Intermediate Tibetan: Read More [+]

-Rules & Requirements
+Rules & Requirements Prerequisites: Tibetan 1B

-Prerequisites: TIBETAN 1B (http://guide.berkeley.edu/search/?

-P=TIBETAN%201B)

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Tibetan/Undergraduate

 Grading/Final exam status: Letter grade.
 Final exam required.

+Intermediate Tibetan: Read Less [-]

 TIBETAN 10B Intermediate Tibetan 3 Units

 Offered through: East Asian Languages and Cultures Terms offered: Spring 2016, Spring 2013, Spring 2010

 This course, a continuation of 10A, is designed to develop further the student's skills in modern standard Tibetan.
-The emphasis is on communication skills in vernacular Tibetan, as well as grammar, reading, writing, and a familiarity with contemporary Tibetan culture more
+The emphasis is on communication skills in vernacular Tibetan, as well as grammar. reading, writing, and a familiarity with contemporary Tibetan culture more generally.

-generally.
+Intermediate Tibetan: Read More [+]

 Rules & Requirements

-Prerequisites: TIBETAN 10A (http://guide.berkeley.edu/search/?
+Prerequisites: Tibetan 10A

-P=TIBETAN%2010A)

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Tibetan/Undergraduate

 Grading/Final exam status: Letter grade.
 Final exam required.

+Intermediate Tibetan: Read Less [-]

 TIBETAN 24 Freshman Seminar 1 Unit

 Offered through: East Asian Languages and Cultures

 Terms offered: Prior to 2007

 The Freshman Seminar Program has been designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small seminar setting.
 Freshman seminars are offered in all campus departments and topics vary from department to department and semester to semester.
 Enrollment limited to fifteen freshmen.

+Freshman Seminar: Read More [+]

 Rules & Requirements

 Repeat rules: Course may be repeated for credit as topic varies.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring:

-5 weeks - 3 hours of lecture per week

-6 weeks - 3 hours of lecture per week

-8 weeks - 2 hours of lecture per week

-10 weeks - 1.5 hours of lecture per week

-15 weeks - 1 hour of seminar per week
+5 weeks - 3 hours of lecture per week 6 weeks - 3 hours of lecture per week 8 weeks - 2 hours of lecture per week 10 weeks - 1.5 hours of lecture per week 15 weeks - 1 hour of seminar per week

 Additional Details

 Subject/Course Level: Tibetan/Undergraduate

 Grading/Final exam status: The grading option will be decided by the instructor when the class is offered.
 Final exam not required.

+Freshman Seminar: Read Less [-]

 TIBETAN 84 Sophomore Seminar 1 Unit

 Offered through: East Asian Languages and Cultures

 Terms offered: Prior to 2007

 Sophomore seminars are small interactive courses offered by faculty members in departments all across the campus.
 Sophomore seminars offer opportunity for close, regular intellectual contact between faculty members and students in the crucial second year.
 The topics vary from department to department and semester to semester.
+Enrollment limited

-Enrollment limited to 15 sophomores.
+to 15 sophomores.

+Sophomore Seminar: Read More [+]

 Rules & Requirements

 Repeat rules: Course may be repeated for credit as topic varies.
 Course may be repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: